How to Install a Weathervane on a Cupola

 Step 8

-Install your cupola with its secured weathervane onto your desired structure.
+Now you are ready to install your cupola with its secured weathervane onto your desired structure.
+You can find directions on how to install a cupola here.

 Every day you walk outside you will get to step back and enjoy your beautiful cupola topped with your charming weathervane.
 You did it!
 Not only was it simple, but it was also enjoyable.
 And now when your family and friends can’t stop talking about your brilliant new addition you will know exactly how to help them install one of their own.